Nuitka/Nuitka-website/doc/info/unwanted-module.rst

  Example
 *********

 Here is an example output where we import ``unittest`` to demonstrate the issue.

 .. code::

    Nuitka-Plugins:WARNING: anti-bloat: Undesirable import of 'unittest' at 'Mini.py:1' encountered.
 It may slow down compilation.
    Nuitka-Plugins:WARNING:     Complex topic!
 More information can be found at https://nuitka.net/info/unwanted-module.html

-For ``unittest`` **Nuitka** gives the warning, because it appears you are including test code in your compilation, which is never a good thing.
-Often it has extra dependencies, and it can be a lot of code too.
+For ``unittest`` **Nuitka** gives the warning because it appears you are including test code in your compilation, which is never good.
+It often has extra dependencies and can also be a lot of code.

 Maybe you forced the inclusion of a whole package, which will also pull in its tests, and you should exclude those then.
+Be selective about inclusion and understand that ``--include-package`` will force **Nuitka** to include all submodules, many of which are unnecessary, and that
+``--include-module`` should be preferred, as it only forces a single module.

 Perhaps you mixed test code and application code, and it's normal for you.
 You can turn off the warning for specific ones with options like ``--noinclude-unittest-mode=allow`` that exists for each of these warnings.
 Naturally, you are subject to all the disadvantages mentioned.

 *************
  Consequence
 *************

-While you can ignore these warnings, it's best to at least attempt to disable the following into the named module.
-Otherwise the warning can be disabled or ignored, it is not an error of any kind, just a strong pointer to get this resolved.
+While you can ignore these warnings, it's best to at least attempt to turn off the following in the named module.
+Otherwise, you can turn the warning off or ignore it.
+It is not an error of any kind; it is just an indicator pointer to get this resolved.

 ****************
  Recommendation